SimplifyMyCloud/GCP-InfrastructureState/FoundationLayer/GCP_Projects_Production/README.md

 GCP Project named `iq9-production` hosted in the GCP Folder named `production`.

-This is the productionelopment environment for iq9.
+This is the production development environment for iq9.

 Terraform will be run in this directory, creating a Terraform state containing: